Skip to content

 While this tends to make BMW cars feel sporty to drive, it means they struggle to put the power down when it's wet, cold and slippery – simply because the rear wheels don't have the weight of an engine on top of them to push them into the road for more grip.

-This problem is fixed in xDrive models, which can send all the engine's power to all four wheels simultaneously. xDrive uses the car's stability and traction control systems to detect wheel slip and then quickly send engine power to whichever wheel has grip on the road, hopefully avoiding a slide and getting you on your way safely. xDrive uses an electronically controlled clutch to divert power between the car's four wheels, and it changes which wheels are getting the power very quickly.
+xDrive models generally offer more grip in these conditions, because the car’s computer brain can send all the engine's power to all four wheels simultaneously. xDrive uses the car's stability and traction control systems to detect wheel slip and then quickly send engine power to whichever wheel has grip on the road, hopefully avoiding a slide and getting you on your way safely. xDrive uses an electronically controlled clutch to divert power between the car's four wheels, and it changes which wheels are getting the power very quickly.

 Is BMW xDrive a four-wheel-drive system?